codefresh-io/docs.codefresh.io/_docs/installation/gitops/hybrid-gitops-helm-installation.md

   The commands differ depending on the access mode.
 Ingress-based or service-mesh-based access modes for the Runtime require additional flags.<br>
   Unless otherwise indicated, values are automatically populated by Codefresh.
 If you're using a terminal, remember to copy the values from the UI beforehand.<br>

 {{site.data.callout.callout_warning}}
 **IMPORTANT**
   For installations alongside Community Argo CD, you must add three mandatory flags.
-See   .
+See [Additional installation flags for GitOps Runtime with Community Argo CD]({{site.baseurl}}/docs/installation/gitops/argo-with-gitops-side-by-side#additional-installation-flags-for-gitops-runtime-with-community-argo-cd).
 {{site.data.callout.end}}